 First and foremost, spay or neuter the pet or the stray you are trying to place.
 Without this procedure, no reputable humane rescue group will help you.
 Pet overpopulation is an overwhelming problem and we all need to do what we can to prevent more unwanted animals from being born.
 If you want information on low-cost clinics in your area, call SPAY/ USA at 1-800-248-SPAY.
 You can also visit their website, spayusa.org.

 Next, make sure the animal is up-to-date on vaccinations.
 Prepare a complete medical record that you can give to the adopter.
-(There’s a sample on page 14.)
+(There's a sample medical record in the sample forms part of this page.)
 If you’re trying to find a home for a stray, you’ll need to bring the animal to a vet for a thorough checkup.
 Low-cost assistance may be available through local humane groups.

 You should also prepare a general history of the pet.
 Include as much information as possible about the pet’s likes and dislikes, current food preferences and favorite treats, relationship to other animals, and preferred types of toys.
 All this information will help the adopter get acquainted with the pet and make the transition easier on the animal.